littlehorse-enterprises/lh-quarkus/CONFIGURATIONS.md

 ### Task Worker

 ``lhw.num.worker.threads``
 The number of worker threads to run.
-It allows you to improve the task execution performance parallelizing the tasks assigned to this worker.
+It allows you to improve the task execution's performance parallelizing the tasks assigned to this worker.

 * Type: int
 * Default: 8